ergoplatform/awesome-ergo/README.md

 # awesome-ergo

 A curated list of awesome and useful Ergo resources.

-If you think your project should be listed here, please make a pull request.
+If you think something else should be listed here, please make a pull request.

 # Pages